The Flight to Enoch · 4Q530

 The return

-The Flood came.
+The water came.
 The Giants died.
-Mahaway died with them.
-The named flier of the embassy, the son of Baraqel, the Giant who carried the question to the patriarch and brought the answer back, was not exempted from the cosmic correction his lineage had earned.
-The text is honest about this: the embassy did not save the embassy’s sender.
-What the embassy gave the Giants was not survival; it was the chance to face the end having known what was coming.
+And Mahaway died with them.
+The flier of the embassy, the son of Baraqel, the one creature who had the courage to carry the question all the way to heaven and bring the answer all the way back — he was not spared.
+The text will not pretend otherwise.
+The embassy did not save the one who made it.
+It was never going to.
+What the flight bought the Giants was not another hour of life.
+It was the truth, delivered early, so they would not meet the end blind.

 The site’s reading